 My advice to young gymnasts or anyone getting into sport is that you have to love the game.
 The winning is great but the journey is what you will remember when you’re older.
 Most of my favourite gymnastics memories are the times spent with my teammates having fun doing what we love.
 Work hard and make sure you’re enjoying it!

-For people wanting to do gymnastics full-time, what are your tips for starting out?
+For those wanting to do gymnastics full-time, what are your tips for starting out?

-You’ve been part of the Sky Scholarship for the past few years, how does this scheme work?
+You’ve been part of the Sky Scholarship program for the past few years, can you tell us about this?

 How did you decide to start a YouTube channel?

-Would you one day like to get into the presenting side of gymnastics?
+Would you like to get into the presenting side of gymnastics one day?

-You must have your sights on Tokyo 2020, how will you ensure you’re in the best position to get a place on the team?
+You must have your sights on the Tokyo 2020 Olympic Games, how will you ensure you’re in the best position to get a place on the team?

 Follow Sam on: